rust-lang/book/src/ch21-02-multithreaded.md

 the work to be done.
 What types would change?
 How would the method signatures be different, if at all?
 What parts of the code would stay the same?

-After learning about the `while let` loop in Chapters 17 and 18, you might be wondering why we didn’t write the worker thread code as shown in Listing 21-21.
+After learning about the `while let` loop in Chapter 17 and Chapter 19, you might be wondering why we didn’t write the `Worker` thread code as shown in Listing 21-21.

 <Listing number="21-21" file-name="src/lib.rs" caption="An alternative implementation of `Worker::new` using `while let`">